 If you have questions about the plans, please contact Anthony Child at Bidwells (01223 559323).
 If you have any questions about the comments on the plans please contact Patricia Coyle (01223 457156), the planning case officer for this development.
 There is a website with contact details for all the buildings on the CB1 site: CB1 Community.

 Our feedback to Brookgate

 References in brackets are to paragraphs of the officer’s report on the original outline planning application.

 Please use the comment box at the bottom of the page to submit additional concerns.

 Height and mass of buildings

-- The original multi-storey car park building (B1) was meant to have a maximum height of 18m (8.277), but what is proposed is significantly higher (notice of exact heights still awaited).
+The original multi-storey car park building (B1) was meant to have a maximum height of 18m (8.277), but what is proposed is significantly higher (21.2m inc 2.3m of plant).